altanai/webrtc/README.md

 ### 6. Video Record

-Records video stream .
+Records video-stream.
 Created for each peer video .

 ```
 {